ivanc2002/host/README.md

-You can ignore this, I'm just using this as a basic web host for random things I may need.
+You can ignore this, I'm just using this repo as a basic web host for things I may need.